jinschoi/simplify3d-docs/index.md

 Another important option on this tab are the **Print Sparse Infill Every n layers**.
 Generally set to 1, you can increase this value to 2 or 3 to print fat infill every few layers, speeding up prints at low layer heights without detriment to the surface quality.
 Depending on your extrusion width and layer height, you will quickly reach the magic 1.2 ratio of width to thickness that is necessary for good adhesion if you go too high.
 If you inadvertently exceed that ratio with this option, Simplify3D will inform you with a dialog and ask if you wish to continue when you go to prepare your print.

-The final interesting option is **Use random infill placement**.
-This offsets the infill grid by a random amount on every layer.
+**Use random infill placement** offsets the infill grid by a random amount on every layer.
 If you turn it off, the infill pattern may show through the walls if you have too few perimeter or solid layers.
 However, using it tends to disturb the start point for each layer, so it has a similar effect as the random start points for perimeters setting; if you want to collect any surface irregularities into a single seam, you must turn this off as well.

+Finally, the **Infill Angles** setting determines the angle _relative to the bed_ that infill is laid down at.
+The default is 45 and -45 degrees, so alternating levels will have infill in an alternating diagonal crosshatch pattern.
+This works fine for prints oriented North-South or East-West.
+A print that is positioned with its major axes not aligned with the bed (for example, if you have a long object that needs to be positioned diagonally) will have infill parallel and at right angles to the main axes of the model, which is not the best for strength.
+Changing the infill to 0 and 90 degrees will provide a stronger infill pattern in that case.
+If you have a model with circular symmetry, you might try using those angles in addition to the defaults.

 #### Support Tab